<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 3. Check the boxes for both Enable Email Tracking and Enable Link Tracking.

-Now you will receive relevant data from both of these features.
+You will now receive relevant data from both features.

 Enable-Real-Time-Notifications

-You will now receive browser push-notifications when an email has been opened.
+You will now receive browser push-notifications when someone opens your email.

-6. Send your message to your prospects like normal.
+6. Send your message to your prospects like you normally do.

-Once enabled, these are just a few metrics you’ll get with Cirrus Insight’s email receipts:
+Once enabled, these are just a few metrics you can look forward to following with Cirrus Insight's email receipts.
+We will present each metric in the form of a question.

-• How many times an email has been opened
+• How many times has someone opened your email?

-• The location of the recipient when the email was opened
+• What is the geo-location of the recipient when the email was opened?

-For a birds-eye view on email performance overall, Cirrus Insight offers an analytics dashboard in the blue Tracking tab at the top of your inbox.
-Here, you can analyze open rates, reply rates, and click-through rates.
+For a full birds-eye view on email performance, Cirrus Insight offers an analytics dashboard in the blue Tracking tab at the top of your inbox.
+Here, you can analyze open, reply, and click-through rates.

 Final Thoughts: How to Send an Inconspicuous Read Receipt in Gmail

-With email tracking through Cirrus Insight, you can send an inconspicuous read receipt in Gmail and gain access to in-depth tracking analytics.
-Start your Free 14 Day Trial.
+With an email tracking tool like Cirrus Insight, you can send an inconspicuous read receipt using Gmail and gain access to in-depth tracking analytics without your recipient knowing.
+Start your Free 14-Day Trial today and experience the power of Cirrus!

 Maddy Osman